FAQs Secretary of State Police

 What is the Illinois safety belt law?

-With exceptions, each driver and front seat passenger of a motor vehicle operated on a street or highway shall wear a properly adjusted and fastened seat safety belt.
-If the driver is under the age of 18, every passenger under the age of 19 must be properly secured.
+With exceptions, the driver and all passengers of a motor vehicle operated on a street or highway shall wear a properly adjusted and fastened seat safety belt.
 A child less than 8 years of age shall be protected by the Child Passenger Protection Act.
 For safety, motorists and passengers should always wear their safety belts.

 What is the Child Passenger Protection Act?